beginner-corp/cli/readme.md

 ## Running locally

-Before running `npm run build` to create a local binary be sure to set the following environment variables:
+Be sure to set the following environment variables:

 ```
 export DEPLOY=main